 People who need aid covering the financial costs of funerals for loved ones who died of COVID-19 may be eligible for up to $9,000 in assistance from the federal relief legislation that was enacted in March 2021.

-The Federal Emergency Management Agency (FEMA) — the government agency handling this program — has released its policy for the program and the application program for relief is expected to start on April 12.
+The Federal Emergency Management Agency (FEMA) — the government agency handling this program — has released its policy for the program and started accepting applications for relief on April 12.
 Through the end of June, the agency had awarded more than $447 million in assistance to more than 300,000 applicants.
 The average amount of reimbursement for expenses per funeral has been $6,500.

 “The COVID-19 pandemic has caused immense grief for so many people,” Acting FEMA Administrator Bob Fenton said in a statement.
 “Although we cannot change what has happened, we affirm our commitment to help with funeral and burial expenses that many families did not anticipate."

 Be advised that FEMA already has received reports of scammers reaching out individuals claiming to offer help applying for this funeral assistance.
 If anyone contacts you about this program before you have personally registered for aid, it is a scam.
 FEMA will not contact people prior to registration.